Hines VA Hospital Janitorial Services (2/1/25-1/31/26

 Z1DA--578-15-008 Update Wayfinding Signage Hines CON

 The Department of Veterans Affairs is seeking qualified contractors to update wayfinding signage at the Edward Hines Jr. VA Hospital in Hines, Illinois, under Project Number 578-15-008.
-The project aims to replace outdated and non-compliant signage with clear, accessible information to guide Veterans, families, visitors, and staff throughout the hospital and its Community Based Outpatient Clinics (CBOCs).
-This initiative is crucial for enhancing navigation and ensuring compliance with VA Signage Design standards, thereby improving the overall experience for users of the facility.
-Interested Service-Disabled Veteran-Owned Small Business (SDVOSB) firms must submit their bids by January 28, 2026, at 1:00 PM CST, following a mandatory site visit scheduled for December 16, 2025.
+The project involves replacing outdated and non-compliant signage with new interior and exterior wayfinding signs, ensuring clear navigation for Veterans, families, visitors, and staff across the hospital and its Community Based Outpatient Clinics (CBOCs).
+This initiative is crucial for enhancing accessibility and improving the overall experience within the facility, with a contract value estimated between $5 million and $10 million.
+Interested Service-Disabled Veteran-Owned Small Businesses (SDVOSB) must submit their bids by January 28, 2026, at 1:00 PM CST, and are encouraged to attend a mandatory pre-bid conference and site visit on December 16, 2025, at 10:00 AM CST.
 For further inquiries, contact Contracting Officer Juan C. Gaytan at Juan.gaytan@va.gov or by phone at 224-610-3644.
-The estimated contract value is between $5 million and $10 million.

 J079--586-26-1-532-0006 (Cloned) Housekeeping Preventive Maintenance and Repair (VA-26-00004735) (VA-26-00012758) 586-26-1-532-0006